| |

 Sovereign Gold Bond Scheme

 Sovereign gold bond schemes are an excellent choice for gold investors in India.
-It gives peace of mind to the gold investors with a sovereign guarantee, returns on appreciation of gold price, and additionally a 2.5% interest on the bond purchase.
-In this article, let’s explore the SGB product and also evaluate its returns using the Sovereign gold bond calculator.
+It gives peace of mind to the gold investors with a sovereign guarantee, returns on the appreciation of the gold price, and additionally, a 2.5% interest rate on the bond purchase.

 Page Contents